dataengi/interview-challenge/Junior_level_positions/Front-end_web_Engineer/Junior_Front-end_web_Engineer_Challenge/README.md

 ## Introduction

-1. Solutions could be written on your choose in English (preferred) or Ukrainian language.
+1. Solutions should be written in English language.
-2. Use your personal GitHub account to fork this project and push your solution to it (current branch and subdirectory).
+2. Use your personal GitHub account to fork current project and push your solution to it (current branch and subdirectory).
-3. Send link to your fork project with solution.
+3. Create pull request from your fork project with solution to base repository.
-4. Task 1 and Task 2 are students practice or trainee level.
-5. Task 3 is for job offer candidates (Task 1 and Task 2 are required too ).
-6. All solutions should be in the same forked project with good code style, comments and SOLUTION.md description.
+4. All solutions should be in the same forked project with good code style, comments and SOLUTION.md description.